SilMOON/shopmanagement/README.md

 spring.datasource.password=Your password
 ```

+In the same file, change the `file.upload.path` to the directory you want for file storage.

 ### III.
 Run the project
 Use command line to get into the project's root directory which the `gradlew` program is located in and run:
 ```